cherryservers/cherry-ansible-module/README.md

       state: absent
 ```

-Deploy several servers and wait to them to be active
+Deploy servers and wait for them to be active

 ```
 # server_deploy.yml